La Venta de Churros: Production

 The saga began the sixth season, having been made in a period where sagas between 2 and 3 episodes were common in the series.
 Angelines Fernández was absent during these episodes.

 Reception

 The saga is considered a cult classic among Chespirito fans.
 The saga helped popularize the sale of churros in Brazil, to the point that this food is easily seen being associated with Mexican cuisine in the country, so much so that many churro sellers have often used the image of the El Chavo del Ocho characters to boost sales and churros have become one of the main symbols for the series.
 In 2020, the website AdoroCinema listed the saga among the 15 best episodes of the series.
 In 2016, the saga was listed among the 7 best episodes of the series by the website Universo Retrô.
 The saga is also often cited as being among the episodes with the best moments focused on Don Ramón, with great focus on the scene in which he appears as a churro seller.

+In the 2016 short film inspired by El Chavo del Ocho, titled Moleque, the character based on Don Ramón, named Soneca, is portrayed as a churro vendor.